Onemanwolf/Unit_Testing_Best_Practice_Maintainable_Test/README.md

 - When implementation changes and test break
 - Avoid by using tools like AutoFixture, Mock
-- Setup Dependency Graphs in you Test Class Constructor
+- Setup Dependency Graphs in your Test Class Constructor

 # White Box Testing